LeSaRDe/neo4j_test/neo4j_uva_testing.md

     return distinct n.pid
     ```
   - Running time varies from a couple of to a few minutes when chaning the ranges of ages.

+**5. Testing for GDS**
+- Some background about Neo4j GDS
+  - Two essential items in GDS are: 1) workflow of algorithms, and 2) graph projections.
+  - Graph projections are in-memory data structures of graphs and relevant informantion.
+Projections are named by users, and managed by a so-called *graph catelog* object.
+Projections stay in memory, and can be retrieved by their names.
+  - Graph projections can be created by *native projections* or *Cypher projections*.
+The former one has better performance, while the latter one is more flexible.
+  - Using GDS can be both CPU and memory consuming, and thus doing memory estimation beforehand is necessary.
+- Create Native Projections
+  - Example: Create a projection for the initial contact network, named *init_cn*, on nodes with the label *PERSON* and edges with the label *CONTACT_0*.
+  - Command:
+    ```
+    call gds.graph.project('init_cn', 'PERSON', 'CONTACT_0') yield graphName AS graph, nodeProjection, nodeCount AS nodes, relationshipCount AS rels
+    ```
+  - Running time: ~5 minutes
+  - **Question**
+    - Interestingly, after creating a projection, the memory consumed by the server doesn't increase, at least not significantly.
+According to the description of projections, they are in-memory data structures, then why did we not see memory increase?